Biography

 Bonobos Panbanisha and her son Nyota at the Ape Language Research Centre of Georgia State University, USA, in 2001 (Photo: Alexander Fiske-Harrison)

-Continuing the theme of non-human intelligence he visited Georgia State University’s Language Research Centre in Atlanta to spend time with Professor Sue Savage-Rumbaugh, the bonobo Kanzi and the other great apes housed there.
+Continuing the theme of non-human intelligence he visited Georgia State University’s Language Research Centre in Atlanta to spend time with Professor Sue Savage-Rumbaugh, the bonobo Kanzi and the other Great Apes housed there.
 He wrote about his experience, the philosophy and the science of ape language research and its bearing on animal welfare in a cover-page essay for the FT ‘Weekend’, concluding that,

 “It is only by fully grasping the intellectual capacities of the apes that we will be able to provide them with even rudimentary welfare standards.